schilkp/schilkp.github.io/content/projects/KnokooMod/index.md

 +++
 title="Fume Extractor Mod"
-description="A small mod board to control a Knokoo Fume Extractor with a pedal." template="project_page.html"
+description="A small mod board to control a Knokoo fume extractor with a pedal." template="project_page.html"

 weight=404